-We are delighted to be able to finally share our 2018 stats with you.
+We are delighted to be able to finally share our 2019 stats with you.

-The Surrey Hills Homebirth team work within a continuity caseloading model which means that we continue to care for our clients throughout their childbearing journey, even if plans or place of birth change along the way.
+The Surrey Hills Homebirth team work within a continuity caseloading model which means that we continue to care for our clients throughout their childbearing journey, even if plans or place of birth change along the way*

-We welcomed 99 girls and 91 boys in to the world.
+We welcomed 99 girls and 104 boys in to the world.

-The remaining 55 families opted for an alternative place of birth.
+From our original caseload (n=203) 73% (n=148) of families planned to give birth at home with the Surrey Hills team at the onset of established labour.
+The remaining 55 families (27%) opted for an alternative place of birth.
 This change in planned place of birth occurred for a number of different reasons including consent to Induction of Labour, the development of situations/conditions which recommended a hospital based birth and moving out of area.

 95% of the clients that birthed at home had a physiological (natural) birth of the placenta with optimal cord clamping.